 Prerequisites and grade requirements are in place to be sure that participating students have the skills they will need to succeed in the class.
 If you have a special circumstance that you think warrants an exception, you may submit an ECE Permission Request Form.
 Your form will be reviewed and a final decision will be made.
 You will be notified of the outcome by email.

 What is the EECS Grade Policy?

-Among all College Core, Program Core, Technical Electives, and Technical Communications courses, a grade of C or above is required.
-A grade of C- or below is not acceptable in these courses for students majoring in one of the EECS programs (Electrical Engineering, Computer Engineering, Computer Science-Engineering or Computer Science-LSA).
+All CoE Core, Program Core, Technical Electives, and Technical Communications courses require a grade of C or above to satisfy graduation requirements.
+A grade of C- or below is not acceptable in these courses for students majoring in Electrical Engineering or Computer Engineering or minoring in Electrical Engineering.